-The Sponsor has selected approximately 10 Sites in Austria and 15 sites in Germany, covering a large proportion of the pool of suitable patients in both countries, to participate in this study.
+The Sponsor has selected approximately 10 Sites in Austria, 20 sites in Germany and 6 sites in Romania, covering a large proportion of the pool of suitable patients in both countries, to participate in this study.
 In the unlikely case of slow recruitment, the Sponsor will evaluate the inclusion of additional sites and assess the possibility of adding sites in additional countries, depending on the status of commercialization of Besremi.